Lightstreamer/Lightstreamer-toolkit-socket.io-benchmark/README.md

 ## Requirements ##
 This README assumes that node.js and a JDK are already installed on the target machines and referenced in the global path.

-To have comparable results the server processes should be run on a mono-core machine; an alternative would be to configure socket.io to run on multiple cores (see [Configuring Socket.IO](https://github.com/LearnBoost/socket.io/wiki/Configuring-Socket.IO) ).

 ## Server ##

 ### Required libs ###